-- Thanks to Joule’s seamless design, in most cases you can simply clean it with a damp cloth or sponge and then wipe it dry.
+Thanks to Joule’s seamless design, to clean the outside, you can simply clean it with a damp cloth or sponge and then wipe it dry.
 Store in a dry area in between cooks.
 Please also see this page for additional maintenance tips: Best way to maintain Joule

-- Pour equal parts water and distilled white vinegar into a small pot.
+- Pour equal parts of water and distilled white vinegar into a small pot.

-- To clean the inside of Joule, take off the metal foot of the device by twisting it counterclockwise, remove the propeller, and then use a wet sponge or bottle brush to gently wipe out the inside.
-If food has become cooked onto the heater, use a nylon or brass brush to gently clean the interior, being careful around the soft rubber seals at the top of the heating cavity.
+- Clean the inside of Joule.
+To do so, take off the magnetic foot of the device by twisting it counterclockwise, remove the propeller, and then use a wet sponge or bottle brush to gently wipe out the inside.
+If food has become cooked on the heater, use a nylon or brass brush to gently clean the interior, being careful around the soft rubber seals at the top of the heating cavity.

 WARNING: Do not put Joule in the dishwasher, and do not submerge Joule in water.